 15 Cool Things to Do in Melbourne – Victoria in 3 Days

-The city is also known to host great sports events and features a number of well-known sports arenas, as well as the Flemington Racecourse for horse racing.
+The city also hosts significant sports events and has several well-known sports arenas and the Flemington Racecourse for horse racing.

 DAY 1: 15 Cool Things to Do in Melbourne – Victoria

-You will start out your sightseeing with a tram tour around Melbourne CBD.
-The old Circle Line no. 35 is with its iconic W-Class trams a free and convenient way to see some of the main attractions in the city.
-You can decide whether you want to take the tourist tram clockwise or anticlockwise since it operates in both directions during most of the day.
-With the opportunity to hop on and off, it is excellent to use to see for instance the Docklands, St Paul’s Cathedral, the Parliament House, the State Library of Victoria and many more sites.
-It takes approximately 60 minutes to complete the loop, and then you obviously will have to add the time you spend ‘hopping off’.
-Actually, it is very popular – on an annual basis 3 million passengers use this tram service!
+You will start your sightseeing with a tram tour around Melbourne CBD.
+The old Circle Line no. 35 is, with its iconic W-Class trams, a free and convenient way to see some of the main attractions in the city.
+You can decide whether to take the tourist tram clockwise or anticlockwise since it operates in both directions most of the day.
+With the opportunity to hop on and off, it is excellent for the Docklands, St Paul’s Cathedral, the Parliament House, the State Library of Victoria, and many more sites.
+It takes approximately 60 minutes to complete the loop, and then you must add the time you spend ‘hopping off’.
+It is tremendously popular: annually, 3 million passengers use this tram service!

-You will get off just in front of the Docklands Stadium, also known as the Marvel Stadium after its sponsorship.
-This is a combined sports and entertainment stadium from year 2000.
+You will get off just in front of the Docklands Stadium, also known as the Marvel Stadium, after its sponsorship.
+It is a combined sports and entertainment stadium from the year 2000.

-After the gold rush period in the mid-1800s there was a pronounced need for development of Melbourne’s old port, and the West Melbourne Swamp was chosen as an optimal strategic location for this.
-This implied that the course of the Yarra River necessarily had to be widened here.
-The Docklands then developed at this location from the 1880s onwards as Melbourne’s industrial dockland site with an extensive network of wharfs as well as an efficient rail infrastructure.
+After the gold rush period in the mid-1800s, there was a pronounced need for the development of Melbourne’s old port, and the West Melbourne Swamp was chosen as an optimal strategic location for this.
+That implied that the course of the Yarra River had to be widened here.
+The Docklands developed at this location from the 1880s onwards as Melbourne’s industrial dockland site with an extensive network of wharves and an efficient rail infrastructure.

-Towards the end of the 1900s Victoria Dock comprised transport companies and shipping agents, as well as a number of cool and wool stores.
+Towards the end of the 1900s, Victoria Dock comprised transport companies, shipping agents, and several cool and wool stores.
 The Dock handled up to 90% of all the imports!

-However, this didn’t last, and the area needed redevelopment!
-In 1997 the authorities invited development bids – and it eventually resulted in transformations – changing the character of the area into what it is today.
+However, this did not last, and the area needed redevelopment!
+In 1997, the authorities invited development bids – and it eventually resulted in transformations – changing the area’s character into what it is today.

-You will see that the Docklands is no less than an amazing urban open-air gallery!
+You will see that the Docklands is no less than a fantastic urban open-air gallery!
 Walk along the iconic Central Pier featuring fascinating views of inspiring, modern architecture across the Docklands!

 Jump on the tram again and continue to Flinders Street Station, designed by James Fawcett.
 The iconic station from 1909 (Federation/Edwardian Period 1902 – 1918) is a landmark and icon of Melbourne – located just opposite St Paul’s Cathedral.
-It features an art nouveau style building with a dome, a tower and clocks, as well as an arched entrance.
+It features an art nouveau-style building with a dome, a tower and clocks, and an arched entrance.

 Walk around and inside it to get all the details – and pay in particular attention to the clocks!